PLAZMAMA/plazmama.github.io/WGU/D333-Ethics_in_Technology.md

 - The **Communications Decency Act** aims to protect children from porn.
 - The **Child Online Protection Act** prohibits making harmful material available to minors via the internet.
 - The **Children's Internet Protection Act** requires federally financed schools and livraries to use filters to block computer access to any material considered harmful to minors.
+- THe **Children's Online Privace Protection Act(COPPA)** gives parents control over what information websites can collect from their kids.
 - **Intellectual propery** is a term used to describe works of the mind that are distinct and owned or created by a single person or group.
 - A **copyright** is the exclusive right to distribute, display, perform, or reproduce an original work in copies; to prepare derivative works based on the work; and grant these exclusive rights to others.
 - **Copyright infringement** is a violation of the rights secured by the owner of the copyright.